pytorch/ao/README.md

 ## Composability

 A key design principle for us is composability as in any new dtype or layout we provide needs to work with `torch.compile()` and needs to work with `FSDP`.
-It shouldn't matter if the kernels are written are pure PyTorch, CUDA, C++, or Triton - things should just work!
+It shouldn't matter if the kernels are written in pure PyTorch, CUDA, C++, or Triton - things should just work!
 And here is our current strategy
 1. Write the dtype, layout or bit packing logic in pure PyTorch and code-generate efficient kernels with torch.compile.
 You can inspect those kernels with `TORCH_LOGS="output_code" python your_code.py` and check if a single kernel is being generated and if any unnecessary buffers are being created
 2. However once you get a kernel, how do you know how good it is?
-The best way is to benchmark the code-generated code with the best kernel on the market.
+The best way is to benchmark the compiler generated code with the best kernel on the market.
 But packaging custom CPP/CUDA kernels that work on multiple devices is tedious but we've abstracted all the tedium from you with our [custom ops support](./torchao/csrc/) so if you love writing kernels but hate packaging, we'd love to accept contributions for your custom ops.
 One key benefit is a kernel written as a custom op will just work with no graph breaks with `torch.compile()`.
 Compilers are great at optimizations like fusions and overhead reduction but it's challenging for compilers to rewrite the math of an algorithm such that it's faster but also numerically stable so we are betting on both compilers and custom ops
-3. Finally while historically most quantization has been done for inference there is now a thriving area of research combining lower dtypes and sharding.
-One popular example is [NF4](torchao/dtypes/nf4tensor.py) which is used to create the QLoRA algorithm and you can define the semantics for how custom tensors should be sharded over multiple devices.
+3. Finally while historically most quantization has been done for inference, there is now a thriving area of research combining distributed algorithms and quantization.
+One popular example is [NF4](torchao/dtypes/nf4tensor.py) which was used to implement the QLoRA algorithm.
+The NF4 tensor also contains semantics for how it should be sharded over multiple devices so it composes with FSDP.
 We gave an accessible talk on [how to do this](https://x.com/HamelHusain/status/1800315287574847701).

-## Get Started

 ### Installation
 `torchao` makes liberal use of several new features in Pytorch, it's recommended to use it with the current nightly or latest stable version of PyTorch.